salihkilicli/Python-Data-Science-and-Machine-Learning-Bootcamp-Projects/README.md

   - Keras
 10) Big Data and Spark with Python

-Note: The solutions given are my solutions, and they are posted with the permission of the author.
+Note: The solutions given are my solutions, and they are posted with the permission of the instructor.

 Reference:
 Python for Data Science and Machine Learning Bootcamp: Retrieved from https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/